Schitt's Creek: Music

-The Schitt's Creek soundtrack is composed by Canadian film and television composer/songwriter Maribeth Soloman.
+The Schitt's Creek soundtrack is composed by Canadian film and television composer/songwriter Maribeth Solomon.

 The show features several musical performances from its main and supporting characters.
 The majority of these performances feature the town singing group, the Jazzagals.
 The Jazzagals' main members are Moira Rose, Jocelyn Schitt, Twyla Sands, Ronnie Lee, and Gwen Currie.
 Throughout the series, they covered "It's Raining Men"; "Baby, I'm Yours"; "Takin' It Home"; "Silent Night"; and "Islands in the Stream".

 In season one's "Carl's Funeral", Moira sings an unaccompanied version of "Danny Boy" as a distraction when Johnny's eulogy goes awry.
 She performs the same song a second time later in the episode.

 In season two's "The Motel Guest", Schitt's Creek's mayor Roland Schitt stays for the night next door to the Roses and plays the song "Don't Cry Out Loud" sung by Melissa Manchester loud continually, annoying Johnny and Moira.

 In season four's "Asbestos Fest", David and Moira perform a duet known as "The Number".
 This medley of holiday songs was regularly performed at the annual Rose Christmas party and included "Oh Come, All Ye Faithful", "Deck the Halls", and "God Rest Ye Merry Gentlemen".
 The song was arranged by Moira's portrayer, Catherine O’Hara.

 In season four's "Open Mic", Patrick sings an acoustic cover of Tina Turner's "The Best" as a declaration of love to David.
 The song was arranged and performed by Patrick's portrayer, Noah Reid.
 After airing on Schitt's Creek, Reid's version of the song was released on Spotify and iTunes, where it reached No. 1 on the Canadian charts.
 All proceeds from the single were donated to the Ontario charity, LGBT Youth Line.